Berthaniu/demo-AudioLoCD/README.md

-## Target Confusion in End-to-end Speaker Extraction: Analysis and Approaches
+## AudioLoCD: An Efficient Conditional Discrete Latent Diffusion Model for Text-to-Audio Generation

 ### About

-This is a [demo](https://zhazhafon.github.io/demo-confusion/) for our paper '_Target Confusion in End-to-end Speaker Extraction: Analysis and Approaches_'.
-Check [https://zhazhafon.github.io/demo-confusion/](https://zhazhafon.github.io/demo-confusion/) for details.
+This is a [demo](https://Berthaniu.github.io/demo-AudioLoCD/) for our paper '_AudioLoCD: An Efficient Conditional Discrete Latent Diffusion Model for Text-to-Audio Generation_'.

-### News

-* 2022-09-08 Updated materials for INTERSPEECH 2022
-* 2022-06-15 Paper accepted by INTERSPEECH 2022
-* 2022-04-15 Paper available on arXiv